Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 smb: \> get enter.txt
 getting file \enter.txt of size 273 as enter.txt (0.4 KiloBytes/sec) (average 0.4 KiloBytes/sec)
 ```
 We got an `enter.txt` file.
-Now, let us take a look into it!
+Let us take a look into it!

 ```bash
 cat enter.txt